-Viscount Davignon and the members of the Independent Panel are to be commended for their report, which has fully achieved the expectations of this first 5-year retrospective external assessment of the Framework Programme.
-The Panel's recommendations, benefiting greatly from its members' deep knowledge of European research, and the thorough appraisal of the past record of achievement of the Framework Programme constituted by the Specific Programme evaluations, are authoritative, constructive and forward looking.
+Viscount Davignon and the members of the Independent Panel are to be commended for their report, which has fully achieved the expectations of this first five-year retrospective external assessment of the framework programme.
+The Panel's recommendations, benefiting greatly from its members' deep knowledge of European research, and the thorough appraisal of the past record of achievement of the framework programme constituted by the specific programme evaluations, are authoritative, constructive and forward looking.

-The Commission welcomes the Panel's observation that there are no areas of major concern regarding the quality of research carried out under the Framework Programme, and its recognition of the networked pool of talent which the Framework Programmes has produced.
+The Commission welcomes the Panel's observation that there are no areas of major concern regarding the quality of research carried out under the framework programme, and its recognition of the networked pool of talent which the framework programme has produced.

-The Panel stresses that to be successful the Framework Programme needs to continue the traditions of scientific excellence but with more emphasis on social and economic relevance.
-It concludes that the Framework Programme has not so far fulfilled its promise because of the lack of a truly European strategic approach.
-The Commission agrees that a more strategic vision must guide the preparation of the Fifth Framework Programme if its potential contribution to the economic and social welfare of the European Union is fully to be realised.
+The Panel stresses that to be successful the framework programme needs to continue the traditions of scientific excellence, but with more emphasis on social and economic relevance.
+It concludes that the framework programme has not so far fulfilled its promise because of the lack of a truly European strategic approach.
+The Commission agrees that a more strategic vision must guide the preparation of the fifth framework programme if its potential contribution to the economic and social welfare of the European Union is fully to be realized.

-The Commission fully endorses the Panel's conclusion that the Fifth Framework Programme offers the opportunity for major change, notably in the following respects.
+The Commission fully endorses the Panel's conclusion that the fifth framework programme offers the opportunity for major change, notably in the following respects.
 It must rise to the challenge posed by the heavy investment of the Union's competitors in R&D. It must be more focused and more effective.
 At the same time, it must respond more flexibly to changing needs.
-Its structure should be simplified, management by the Commission should be further streamlined, the dissemination and explicitation of results should be given greater emphasis in the research programmes, and resources should be concentrated through the strict application of selection criteria including that of European added value.
-The Commission's practical response is set out in its formal proposals for the Fifth Framework Programme.
+Its structure should be simplified, management by the Commission should be further streamlined, the dissemination and exploitation of results should be given greater emphasis in the research programmes, and resources should be concentrated through the strict application of selection criteria, including that of European added value.
+The Commission's practical response is set out in its formal proposals for the fifth framework programme.
 The following provides more detailed comment on the Panel's recommendations.

-Headings below refer to the sub-headings of section 4 of the Panel's report.
-"Key Issues for Change".
+Headings below refer to the sub-headings of Section 4 of the Panel's report, 'Key issues for change'.